1. No one knows it exists

 App designers must look at factors including user experience by the operating system, carrier networks, and devices.
 The best mobile apps are practical and engaging from the user’s point of view.

-Without intuitive design, your user may become lost, annoyed, or bored.
+Without intuitive mobile app design, your user may become lost, annoyed, or bored.
 Users should be able to learn their way through the app in a single use.
 Consistent visual elements will make the app easy to navigate.